sourabhsomani/session-resources/microsoft-hyderabad/2019-11-30/readme.md

-# Python Django Session at Microsoft Hyderabad
+# Python Django Session at Microsoft Hyderabad...

 Follow following steps
 1. First of all create a folder.